LSST: from Science Drivers to Reference Design and Anticipated Data Products: EXAMPLES OF LSST SCIENCE PROJECTS

-The LSST will produce a massive and exquisitely accurate photometric and astrometric data set for about 10 billion Milky Way stars.
+The LSST will produce a massive and exquisitely accurate photometric and astrometric dataset for about 20 billion Milky Way stars.
 The coverage of the Galactic plane will yield data for numerous star-forming regions, and the $y$ band data will penetrate through the interstellar dust layer.
-Photometric metallicity measurements (see Figs.~\ref{Fig:FeH} and \ref{Fig:FeH3}) will be available for about 200 million main-sequence F/G stars which will sample the halo to distances of 100 kpc (Ivezi\'{c} et al. 2008).
-No other existing or planned survey will provide such a massive and powerful dataset to study the outer halo, including Gaia which is flux limited at $r=20$, the SkyMapper which is flux limited to $r=22.6$ (but will nicely complement SDSS in the Southern hemisphere), and Pan-STARRS which will not have the $u$ band (which is necessary for estimating metallicity).
-The LSST in its standard surveying mode will be able to detect RR Lyrae variables (pulsating stars and standard candles) and classical novae (exploding stars and standard candles) at a distance of 400 kpc and hence explore the extent and structure of our own halo out to half the distance to the Andromeda galaxy.
+Photometric metallicity measurements (see Figs.~\ref{Fig:FeH} and \ref{Fig:FeH3}) will be available for about 200 million main-sequence F/G stars which will sample the halo to distances of 100 kpc \citep{2008ApJ...684..287I,2013ApJ...763...65A} over a solid angle of roughly 20,000 deg$^2$.
+No other existing or planned survey will provide such a powerful dataset to study the outer halo: Gaia is flux limited at $r=20$, and the Dark Energy Survey \citep{2011AJ....141..185R} and Pan-STARRS both lack observations in the $u$ band, necessary for estimating metallicity.
+The LSST in its standard surveying mode will be able to detect RR Lyrae variables (pulsating stars and standard candles) and classical novae (exploding stars and standard candles) at a distance of 400 kpc and hence explore the extent and structure of our halo out to half the distance to the Andromeda galaxy.
 Thus, the LSST will enable studies of the distribution of main-sequence stars beyond the presumed edge of the Galaxy's halo (see Fig.~\ref{Fig:halo}), of their metallicity distribution throughout most of the halo, and of their kinematics beyond the thick disk/halo boundary.
-It will also obtain direct distance measurements via trigonometric parallax below the hydrogen-burning limit for a representative thin-disk sample.
+LSST will also obtain direct distance measurements via trigonometric parallax below the hydrogen-burning limit for a representative thin-disk sample.